Kerala State Pollution Control Board

-The Kerala State Pollution Control Board is a body of the Department of Health and Family Welfare, Government of the State of Kerala, India.
+The Kerala State Pollution Control Board is a body of the Department of Environment, Government of the State of Kerala, India.
 The board is charged with enforcing laws related to environmental protection.
 The Pollution Control Board has been established as a regulatory authority for implementing various pollution control laws.
 The board is committed to provide pollution free environment to the people of state.
 The Board has undertaken various studies of underground water, solid and air to take remedial steps to control pollution.